deadboyccc/CodeWithMosh-C--MasterySeries/README.md

 # C# Mastery Series - Notes & Documentation

-This repository is my personal documentation and notes from following the **C# Mastery Series** by CodeWithMosh.
-This serves as a playground for me going through a series of tutorials to refresh my C# and .NET skills, rather than a reference.
+This repository contains my personal notes from the C# Mastery Series by CodeWithMosh.
+It serves as a playground for refreshing my C# and .NET skills through tutorial exercises, rather than a reference.

 ## 📌 Purpose

 - Summarize essential concepts and best practices.